Center for Teaching and Learning

 |Teaching is becoming more digital.
 Not only the current situation but also the outlook on future teaching calls for the digitalisation and digital transformation of teaching methods and courses.
 Therefore courses might not only be planned analogue but also online, as attendance courses or hybrid teaching, i.e. as blended learning. >|

-For you as the lecturer this means that teaching online in the 2020/21 winter semester must contain the following elements at least
+Currently, for you as the lecturer this means that teaching online must contain the following elements at least

 - The provision of a Moodle course, which is open at the beginning of the winter semester for the students to enrol themselves